southgateai/academic-hugo/content/premises/premise0.md

     image_darken: 0
 ---
 **Status:** Unproven - don’t take this as licence to destroy us all and just press undo if it doesn’t work out
-**Provisos:** Critical information and permissions are not irrevocably lost
+**Provisos:** Critical information and capabilities are not irrevocably lost

 This premise is an analogue of but not identical to the reversibility of physical law.
 Even if humanity cannot be recreated after destruction, a sufficiently close approximation can in principle be created, so long as there is sufficient information remaining to guide that recreation